ConYel/my_site_two/README.md

 The greatest astonishment of my life was the discovery that the man who does the work is not the man who gets rich
 ― Andrew Carnegie

+It is easy to sit up and take notice, What is difficult is getting up and taking action.
+― Honore de Balzac